-Phimosis is the inability to completely retract the prepuce, otherwise called foreskin.
-It is normal in newborn child and upto 2-3 years of age.
+Phimosis is inability to completely retract the prepuce, otherwise called foreskin.
+This inability to retract is physiological and normal in children upto 3-4 years of age.

 What are the causes of phimosis ?

-It can be congenital (present since birth) or secondary due to the infections or lichen sclerosis (foreskin becomes whitish and hard).
+It can be congenital (present since birth) or secondary (acquired during one’s life).
+Secondary phimosis can be due to the infections (in diabetes), iatrogenic, prolonged catheter placement, lichen sclerosis (where foreskin becomes whitish and hard).

-Children with phimosis present with crying episode while passing urine or there is ballooning of foreskin while passing urine.
+Children with phimosis present with crying episode while passing urine or there may be ballooning of foreskin while passing urine.
 Adult person with phimosis usually present with the difficulty in passing urine or painful intercourse.
 In cases of infection, patient may present with pus discharge or redness over the penis.

-In children after 2-3 years, if foreskin remain non retractile, mother may be taught to gently retract foreskin during every bath after applying lubricating jelly such as petroleum jelly.
+In children after 2-3 years, if foreskin remain non retractile, mother may be taught to gently retract foreskin during every bath after applying lubricating jelly (petroleum jelly).

 What is the treatment of phimosis ?